kanopi/kanopi-pack/Readme.md

 * Consolidate management of many common Node module dependencies into a single module.
 This package is a wrapper for Webpack and coordinates its configuration and implemented modules.
 * Provide common configuration profiles to support many projects with minimal boilerplate
-* Built modularly through a configuration interface to support future extension and replacement of key features, with minimal to no effort for implementing projects
+* Builds a modular configuration interface to support future extension and replacement of key features, with less effort for implementing projects
 * Provide consistent Static Asset (JS/CSS/Images/etc) bundles across projects, with built-in incremental reloads for development environments
 * Support legacy JS/CSS code while incrementally adopting newer style applications, optionally using technologies like ES Modules and TypeScript or frameworks/libraries like React and Vue